m-lab/mlab-ns/README.md

 # Deploy to production
 ~/google_appengine/appcfg.py --oauth2 update server/
 ```

+When deploying to production make sure to deploy from the master branch.

 # Bootstrapping a Fresh GCP Project

 To deploy mlab-ns in a fresh GCP project, it is necessary to first deploy the code (see above).
 Once the code is deployed, mlab-ns needs seed data so that it can properly query Nagios and build up its datastore.
 To create this seed data, follow the instructions below.